 - Cook noodles according to manufacturer’s directions.
 Heat oven to 400 degrees.
 Prepare a large baking sheet with a silicone liner, parchment, or even tin-foil in a pinch.

 - While noodles are cooking, prepare meat or seafood and set aside (when using meats, I will usually season them after cutting with soy sauce or just a bit of salt and pepper).

 - Trim and cut all the vegetables, garlic and ginger and set aside.

 - In a 1-cup glass measure, combine the remaining ingredients, except peanut oil, and whisk well to make sure the arrowroot/cornstarch is dissolved.

-- Shape and bake the noodle pillows: drain noodles, return to pot, add 1 Tb. sesame oil and stir well to coat all the noodles.
+- Drain noodles, return to pot, add 1 tablespoon sesame oil and stir well to coat all the noodles.
 Use tongs or a pasta server to scoop out noodles and place on baking sheet in 4-5 rounded shapes, dividing evenly.
 Adjust noodles so that most of the ends are pushed into the circles (not only does it help the shape, but loose ends burn easier).